Nico

-Christa Päffgen (/de/; 16 October 1938 – 18 July 1988), known by her stage name Nico, was a German singer, songwriter, actress, and model.
+Christa Päffgen (/de/; 16 October 1938 – 18 July 1988), known professionally as Nico, was a German singer, songwriter, actress and model.

 Nico had roles in films including Federico Fellini's La Dolce Vita (1960) and Andy Warhol's Chelsea Girls (1966).
 At the insistence of Warhol, she sang lead on three songs of the Velvet Underground's debut album, The Velvet Underground & Nico (1967).
 At the same time, she released her debut album, Chelsea Girl (1967), composed of songs written by other musicians.
 At the suggestion of her friend Jim Morrison, she started writing her own material, using a harmonium, not traditionally a rock instrument.
 John Cale of the Velvet Underground became her musical arranger and produced The Marble Index (1968), Desertshore (1970), The End...
 (1974) and other albums.

 In the 1980s, Nico toured extensively in Europe, United States, Australia and Japan.
-After a concert in Berlin in June 1988, she went on holiday in Ibiza, where she died from a cerebral haemorrhage following a bicycling accident.
+After a concert in Berlin in June 1988, she went on holiday in Ibiza, where she died from a cerebral haemorrhage following a cycling accident.

 Early life

-Nico was born Christa Päffgen in Cologne to Wilhelm and Margarete "Grete" Päffgen (née Schulz, 1910–1970).
+Nico was born Christa Päffgen on 16 October 1938 in Cologne to Wilhelm and Margarete "Grete" Päffgen (née Schulz, 1910–1970).
 Wilhelm was born into the wealthy Päffgen Kölsch master brewer family dynasty in Cologne and was Catholic, while Grete came from a lower-class background and was Protestant.
+Richard Witts notes in his book Nico: The Life and Lies of an Icon that Nico has given differing accounts about her background.

 When Nico was two years old, she moved with her mother and grandfather to the Spreewald forest outside Berlin to escape the World War II bombardments of Cologne.

 Her father was conscripted into the Wehrmacht at the onset of the war, but there are several conflicting accounts as to when and how he died.
 According to biographer Richard Witts in his 1995 book Nico: The Life and Lies of an Icon, Wilhelm Päffgen was gravely wounded in 1942 after having been shot in the head by a French sniper.
 With no certainty that he would survive, his commanding officer, following standing orders, ended Päffgen's life by gunshot.
 Another story is that he sustained head injuries that caused severe brain damage, and spent the rest of his life in a psychiatric institution.
 According to unproven rumours, he was variously said to have died in a concentration camp, or to have faded away as a result of shell shock.

 In 1946, Nico and her mother relocated to Berlin, where Grete worked as a seamstress.
 Nico attended school until the age of 13, and began selling lingerie in the exclusive department store KaDeWe, eventually getting modelling jobs in Berlin.
 At 5 ft 10 in, and with chiseled features and pale skin, Nico rose to prominence as a fashion model when still a teenager.